PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs

 \section{Experiments}

-We evaluate PANC on three segmentation tasks to evaluate different capabilities: saliency detection guided by sparse priors (Section~\ref{sec:weak}), class-aware segmentation (Section~\ref{sec:control-saliency}), and challenge-domain segmentation on homogeneous or texture-limited imagery (Section~\ref{sec:domain}).
-Our evaluation focuses on the quality of segmentation per unit of supervision, controllability, and reproducibility introduced by anchor priors, as well as robustness across domain shifts.
-Ablation studies are reported in Section~\ref{sec:ablation}.
+We evaluate PANC across three segmentation tasks to assess different capabilities: saliency detection guided by sparse priors (Section~\ref{sec:weak}), class-aware segmentation (Section~\ref{sec:control-saliency}), and homogeneous and challenging domains segmentation (Section~\ref{sec:domain}).
+Our evaluation focuses on segmentation quality per unit of supervision, controllability, and robustness across domain shifts.
+We also discuss the spectral properties of the graphs on which PANC operates (Section~\ref{sec:diagnostics}).
+Ablation studies are provided in Section~\ref{sec:ablation}.

-We use two frozen DINOv3 encoders \cite{siméoni2025dinov3} as feature backbones: ViT-H/16 (distilled) as the default for natural-image experiments and a satellite-pretrained ViT-L/16 (distilled) for low-diversity, texture-dominated domains.
-Evaluation is performed with per-image Intersection-over-Union (IoU) and aggregated as mean IoU (mIoU) per dataset.
-Unless otherwise stated, inputs are resized/padded to \(1120\times1120\) pixels, experiments run on a single NVIDIA A100 (40\,GB) GPU, and hyperparameters such as patch stride \(P\), affinity temperature \(\tau\), and anchor coupling multiplier \(\kappa\) are chosen per-dataset.
-Reported runtimes reflect these choices.